 Type of Course/Delivery Mode/Testing Requirements

-This is an internet course, meaning the coursework will be all online.
-All assignments and testing will be administered via Canvas or the textbook publisher's tool (MindTap).
+This is an internet course, meaning the coursework will be all on-line.
+All assignments and testing will be administered via Canvas and the textbook publisher's tool (MindTap).
 No proctors will be required for testing.

 Professor Contact Information